sperry304/sfpa_ratings/05_info_faq.md

-formulations showed slightly weaker predictive results than the Bradley-Terry model, probably because this data set has the triple challenges of sparsity (most players don’t play each other and when they do play each other it’s only once), weak connections in the data (teams across the skill level spectrum only play each other for the first five weeks of the season), and a high-variance input (one game of 8-ball, where even beginners can run out with a good layout).
+formulations showed slightly weaker predictive results than the Bradley-Terry model, probably because this data set has the triple challenges of sparsity (most players don’t play each other and when they do play each other it’s only once per night), weak connections in the data (teams across the skill level spectrum only play each other for the first five weeks of the season), and a high-variance input (one game of 8-ball, where even beginners can run out with a good layout).
 Low or strongly decreasing values of *K* along with number of games played resulted in rating changes moving too slowly; higher values of *K* created too much noise.

 More importantly, it is clear from a conceptual standpoint that each game can provide useful information about more than the two players